Rt. Rev. Charles Gore1

 Consanguinity Index=0.2%

-Lady Catherine Charlotte Gore was born in September 1766.2 She was the daughter of Sir Arthur Saunders Gore, 2nd Earl of Arran of the Arran Islands and Hon.
-Catherine Annesley.1 She married Sir John Evans-Freke, 6th Baron Carbery, son of Sir John Evans-Freke, 1st Bt. and Lady Elizabeth Gore, on 25 January 1783 at Saunders Court, County Wexford, Ireland.2 She died on 23 February 1852 at age 85 at Castle Freke, Rosscarbery, County Cork, Ireland, without issue.2 Her will was probated in December 1852.2
+Lady Catherine Charlotte Gore was born in September 1766.2 She was the daughter of Arthur Saunders Gore, 2nd Earl of Arran of the Arran Islands and Hon.
+Catherine Annesley.1 She married John Evans-Freke, 6th Baron Carbery, son of Sir John Evans-Freke, 1st Bt. and Lady Elizabeth Gore, on 25 January 1783 at Saunders Court, County Wexford, IrelandG.2 She died on 23 February 1852 at age 85 at Castle Freke, Rosscarbery, County Cork, IrelandG, without issue.2 Her will was proven (by probate) in December 1852.2

-From 25 January 1783, her married name became Evans-Freke.3 As a result of her marriage, Lady Catherine Charlotte Gore was styled as Baroness Carbery on 4 March 1807.
+From 25 January 1783, her married name became Evans-Freke.3 After her marriage, Lady Catherine Charlotte Gore was styled as Baroness Carbery on 4 March 1807.

 Citations